ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Showers and thunderstorms.
 Cloudy.
 High near 54, with temperatures falling to around 50 in the afternoon.
 North wind 8 to
-         15 mph, with gusts as high as 26 mph.
+         15 mph, with gusts as high as 21 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
+         <h3>Tonight</h3>Showers and thunderstorms.
 Cloudy.
-Low around 41, with temperatures
+Low around 41, with temperatures rising to around 44 overnight.
+North northeast wind 14
-         rising to around 44 overnight.
-North northeast wind around 16 mph, with gusts as high as 28 mph.
-Chance of precipitation is
+         to 17 mph, with gusts as high as 24 mph.
+Chance of precipitation is 90%.<br></div>
-         90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Rain showers.
 Cloudy, with a high near 46.
-North northeast wind 12 to 15 mph, with gusts as high as 26 mph.
+North northeast wind 12 to 17 mph, with gusts as high as 25 mph.
 Chance of precipitation
          is 80%.<br></div>
    </p>
    <p>